yurug/cts/casestudy/README.md

 You should have two executables either in `.local/bin` or in `.cabal-sandbox/bin/`:

 - `graph-results`: Runs the full case study.
 Input sizes are hard-coded in `benchmark-src/GraphResults.hs`.
-Results will be found in `benchmark-results/map/indexedJoin.csv` for example.
+Timing results will be found in `benchmark-results/map/indexedJoin.csv` for example.
+Space results will be found in `benchmark-results/map/indexedJoin_space.csv` for example.
 If you want to rerun the case study you have to delete or rename the `benchmark-results` folder.

 - `generate`: Prints the generated code to stdout.